AdithyaViswanathan1/HeartWise/README.md

-Hello.
+# HeartWise
 This is a rules-based chatbot called HeartWise.
 HeartWise is a chatbot which can talk about heart disease.

 Here is a short description of all the files in this project: